 - And placement of the injection at the exact place of injury

-Typically, only one PRP injection is necessary to be effective.
+Typically, only one platelet injections injection is necessary to be effective.
 Occasionally, booster shots are required, often depending on whether you re-injure your tissue.
 It is kind of like fixing a flat tire on your bike.
 You may be able to fix it and ride another 5,000 miles or you might run over another nail and need another repair.

 CSO Patient Stories